-When designing a commercial playground, there are a lot of different factors to consider.
-Sizing, the type of area, colors, themes, and types of equipment are all important considerations.
-But one of the most important considerations to make is which outdoor playground equipment is appropriate for certain ages.
+When designing commercial playground equipment, there are a lot of different factors to consider.
+Sizing, the type of area, colors, themes, and types of playground equipment are all important considerations.
+But one of the most important considerations is designing an age appropriate playground.
 While all children should get at least 60 minutes of moderate exercise each day, playing on equipment above their skill level could be dangerous.
 So let’s take a look at a few types of equipment appropriate for different age groups.

 Infants and Toddlers